ArcBest (ARCB)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 Although ArcBest hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked out well.
-Its five-year average ROIC was 16.4%, impressive for an industrials business.
+Its five-year average ROIC was 16.3%, impressive for an industrials business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, ArcBest’s ROIC has decreased over the last few years.
+Unfortunately, ArcBest’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-ArcBest reported $98.67 million of cash and $462.9 million of debt on its balance sheet in the most recent quarter.
+ArcBest reported $132.6 million of cash and $460.5 million of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-With $304.5 million of EBITDA over the last 12 months, we view ArcBest’s 1.2× net-debt-to-EBITDA ratio as safe.
-We also see its $3.16 million of annual interest expenses as appropriate.
+With $308.2 million of EBITDA over the last 12 months, we view ArcBest’s 1.1× net-debt-to-EBITDA ratio as safe.
+We also see its $2.02 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

-12. Key Takeaways from ArcBest’s Q1 Results
+12. Key Takeaways from ArcBest’s Q3 Results

 13. Is Now The Time To Buy ArcBest?

-Updated: May 16, 2025 at 10:06 PM EDT
+Updated: December 4, 2025 at 10:12 PM EST

-Wall Street analysts have a consensus one-year price target of $79.08 on the company (compared to the current share price of $66.55).
+Wall Street analysts have a consensus one-year price target of $81 on the company (compared to the current share price of $69.68).

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.